 How Long Does It Take to Get Your Real Estate License & Become an Agent?

 If you're looking to begin an exciting career as a real estate agent, now is a great time to get started.
 Obtaining a real estate license takes only a fraction of the time required to get a college degree, which means you'll be well on your way to a rewarding and satisfying career quickly.
 But just how long does it take to become a real estate agent?
 What are the educational requirements?
 How long is real estate school?
-Read on to learn more about what steps you need to take, what the process is for getting your real estate license, and how long you can expect the process to take.
+Read on to learn more about qualifying for licensure, the process of getting your real estate license, and how long you can expect it to take.

 Real Estate License Requirements

-There are a few requirements that you must first meet if you want to get your real estate license in your state.
-These requirements vary by state, so it may be necessary to consult your local bureau of real estate where you can learn exactly what the process is like where you live.
-Here are the basics of what you'll need to obtain a real estate license:
+There are a few requirements that you must meet if you want to get your real estate license.
+These requirements vary by state, so it may be necessary to consult your local real estate commission to learn exactly what the process is for agents in your area.
+Here are the basic requirements needed to obtain a real estate license:

 - You must be at least 18 years old.